-If you do not pay your taxes on time, you may be subject to penalties by the IRS.
-Due to high amount of federal taxes owed by Americans, the IRS can take quite strict measures, such as wage garnishment or property seizure.
-However, life is unpredictable, and people can unintentionally fail to pay taxes because of circumstances that are beyond their control.
-We know know this like no one else, and we are here for you to help with tax debt relief.
+If you do not pay your taxes on time, you may be subject to an IRS audit and other harsh penalties.
+Many Americans have significant tax problems, and can unintentionally fail to pay taxes because of circumstances that are beyond their control.
+With so many Americans owing federal taxes, the IRS can take quite strict measures, such as wage garnishment or property seizure.
+We know this like no one else, and we are here for you to help with tax debt relief.

 Tax debt relief is a sequence of actions aimed at: